Exeter (film): Development

 The film was first announced as Backmask on May 9, 2011.
 The first images from the set were revealed on June 18, 2012.
 The screenplay is written by Kirsten McCallion, and the make-up effects were carried out by Shaun Smith.
 Most of the main casting announcements were made on June 1, 2012.
 Shooting took place on location in Rhode Island.
 Nispel said that the location was photographed as they found it.
 Nispel said that he wanted to write the film as if the teens who watch horror films experienced one.

 Release

 On December 10, 2014, Dread Central reported that the title had been changed from Backmask to Exeter.
 It was released as The Asylum in the UK on May 4, 2015.
 DirecTV Cinema premiered it in the US on July 2, 2015.

 Reception

 Gareth Jones of Dread Central rated it 3/5 stars and wrote, "The Asylum is a peculiar experience; a definite oddity that seems only ever a moment away from completely falling apart.
 But it isn't actually a bad one."
-Pat Torfe of Bloody Disgusting rated it 3/5 stars and called it "one of those films where you turn your brain off and just let it play with a couple of friends and a case of beer".
+Pat Torfe of Bloody Disgusting rated it 3/5 stars and called it "one of those films where you turn your brain off and just let it play and enjoy it".